dominicventura19/DeepLearningOfDynamics/YouTube-dl.md

 This starts the download from 7 hours into the video and stops 10 hours and 30 minutes into the video.

-This is how we scrapped the video data for this project.
+This is how we scrapped the video data for this project, rinse and repeat for however much data was needed.
+In the end, we scrapped about 16 hours worth of video.